Advising Services Staff

 Lisa Norwood serves as the Assistant Dean in the Hajim School of Engineering and Applied Sciences, taking her back in some sense to her roots.
 In 1986 she earned a BS degree in Geomechanics from the Hajim School, and worked in the "outside world" for a few years.
 As an undergraduate, she was one of two Coordinators of our Orientation Programs, and when we hired her in Advising Services she eventually assumed the position of Director of Orientation.
 In 1995, Lisa completed a Master's Degree in Higher Education Administration at the Warner School, and shortly thereafter began working with undergraduates in the Hajim School.

 Eleanor H. Oi joined the CCAS staff in May 2008.
-She serves as Associate Director of Advising Services and Director of Orientation.
+She serves as Director of Orientation and Associate Director of Advising Services.
 She received a BA in Music from Franklin & Marshall College in Lancaster PA, Masters in Arts Administration and Leadership Studies at Binghamton University and most recently graduated from the Simon School of Business in 2013.
 She has worked her entire career in Residence Life at Binghamton, the University of Rochester and most recently at RIT.
 Eleanor grew up in Rochester, NY and spent many long hours on campus during her younger days.
 She works managing Orientation, the Peer Advising Program and as liaison to the Administrative Committee.